werf/werf/README.md

 ## Installation

-The [installation guide](https://werf.io/documentation/installation.html) helps set up and use werf both locally and in a CI-system.
+The [installation guide](https://werf.io/installation.html) helps set up and use werf both locally and in your CI system.

 ## Documentation

-Detailed usage and reference are available in [documentation](https://werf.io/documentation/) in multiple languages.
-All the necessary knowledge about application delivery in Kubernetes developers can find in our [guides](https://werf.io/guides.html) for most popular frameworks.
+Detailed usage and reference for werf are available in [documentation](https://werf.io/documentation/) in multiple languages.

+Developers can get all the necessary knowledge about application delivery in Kubernetes (including basic understanding of K8s primitives) in the [werf guides](https://werf.io/guides.html).
+They provide ready-to-use examples for popular frameworks, including Node.js (JavaScript), Spring Boot (Java), Django (Python), Rails (Ruby), and Laravel (PHP).

 ## Community & support